-[INTAG 685 Training and Development: Theory and Practice (also COMM 685, EDUC 685 and ILR 658) Spring and summer.
+A seminar for new themes of agricultural and rural development.
+Offered occasionally.
+Specific content varies.
+INTAG 685 Training and Development: Theory and Practice (also Communication 685, Education 685 and Industrial and Labor Relations 658) Spring and summer.
 4 credits.
 S-U grades optional.
-Not offered 2000-2001.
+Charge for materials \$45.
+Lec, F 9:05-12:05; lab, 1 hour per week, to be arranged.
+At Communication Graduate Center.
+R. Colle and D. Deshler.
 Analysis, design, and administration of training programs for the development of human resources in small-farm agriculture, rural health and nutrition, literacy as nonformal education, and general community development.
-Designed for scientists, administrators, educator-trainers, and social organizers in rural and agricultural development programs in the United States and abroad.]
+Designed for scientists, administrators, educator-trainers, and social organizers in rural and agricultural development programs in the U.S. and abroad.
 INTAG 694 Graduate Special Topics in INTAG Fall or spring.
 1-4 credits.
 S-U or letter option.
 Staff.